Paldom/UniqueDeviceID/README.md

 ==============

 PhoneGap / Cordova unique device id (UUID) plugin for Android and iOS.
 Remains the same after app uninstall.
+On iOS it changes when user reset advertisingIdentifier.

 Installation: